Daan van Golden: Reception

 The pioneering work of Van Golden of painting dishcloth motives was acknowledged in 1972, when his work was used as inspiration for poster of the exhibition "Illusion" in the Stedelijk Museum Schiedam.
 Harry Willemsen stated, that the pictorial approach of reality of Van Golden had become quite present in those days.
-In an 1986 newspaper article Jan Donia after a analyses of his work acknowledged, that of Van Golden held a unique position in the field of contemporary art.
+In a 1986 newspaper article Jan Donia after an analyses of his work acknowledged, that of Van Golden held a unique position in the field of contemporary art.
 His work was a 'mysterie of imagination'.